jaganrajagopal/AzureDevopsCourse/Day7/Kurbernetescheatsheet.md

 kubectl logs <pod_name> – Print the logs for a pod.

-kubectl logs --since=6h <pod_name> – Print the logs for the last 6 hours for a pod.

-kubectl logs --tail=50 <pod_name> – Get the most recent 50 lines of logs.

-kubectl logs -f <service_name> [-c <$container>] – Get logs from a service and optionally select which container.

-kubectl logs -f <pod_name> – Print the logs for a pod and follow new logs.

-kubectl logs -c <container_name> <pod_name> – Print the logs for a container in a pod.

-kubectl logs <pod_name> pod.log – Output the logs for a pod into a file named ‘pod.log’.

-kubectl logs --previous <pod_name> – View the logs for a previously failed pod.
+For example , suppose the  podname container kubectl logs dotnetcontainer

 **####### Pods ######**
+-- list of the pods
 kubectl get pod – List one or more pods.

-kubectl get pods --sort-by='.status.containerStatuses[0].restartCount' – List pods Sorted by Restart Count.
+ –-List pods Sorted by Restart Count.

-kubectl get pods --field-selector=status.phase=Running – Get all running pods in the namespace.
+kubectl get pods --sort-by='.status.containerStatuses[0].restartCount'

+– Get all running pods in the namespace.

+kubectl get pods --field-selector=status.phase=Running

+–- Delete a pod.

 kubectl delete pod <pod_name> – Delete a pod.